Ukrainians return from abroad to fight Russian invasion

 ”I am afraid, but I am a mother and want to be with my children.
 What can you do?
 It’s scary but I have to,” she said.

-Another young woman, Alina, said she was returning to take her children out of Ukraine.
+Another young woman, Alina, said she was returning to get her children and take them out of Ukraine.

 “We have to, we Ukrainians have to take our children away … to allow our boys to fight,” she said.